Basics:

 Site’s response

-A site spokesman responded to this anonymous and highly-informative review by saying: “We don’t just hand out excellent pay rates to brand new contractors.
+A site spokesman responded on Glassdoor, saying: “We don’t just hand out excellent pay rates to brand new contractors.
 However pay rates increase 8% to 10% with every level change.
 And, after a year or two, you could get promoted to 2nd proofreader, which could double your pay.”

 In other words, with experience (and your PhD.) you might work your way up to earning $10 to $30 an hour at ProofreadingPal.
 That doesn’t strike us as graduate-level pay.